EvgeniiTitov/pole_inclination_detection/README.txt

 TO DO:
 - Implement metadata reading and taking it into account in case camera was tilted when an image was taken
 - Potential memory leak identified.
 Same image gives different results when getting processed alone or in a bulk
+- When only one line is found, you cannot extract polygon.
+Address this

 Commands:
 python main.py --image= OR --folder= --save_path= "to save images" --retrieve= "to extract the polygon"